 Yom Kippur is a few days before my due date.
 My doctor feels uncomfortable with me fasting.
 What should I do?

-Pregnant women or nursing women must fast like all healthy women.
+Pregnant women (or nursing women) must fast Yom Kippur like all healthy women.

 It’s important to fast even at the expense of sleeping in bed all of Yom Kippur.
 Where practical, it’s important that husbands remain home instead of going to Shul, to help their wife who is fasting.